System Design Space

 Open post

-Precision and recall answer different questions.
-Precision tells you how much you can trust positive predictions, while recall tells you what share of real positive cases the model actually catches.
-As soon as you choose a threshold, the discussion turns into a practical trade-off between extra alerts and dangerous misses.
+Precision and recall answer different questions, and confusing them is expensive.
+Precision tells you how much you can trust positive predictions; recall tells you what share of real positive cases the model catches at all.
+Until you pick a threshold, both numbers stay abstract.
+Fix one, and the discussion immediately turns into a trade-off: every step toward fewer misses is paid for with more false alarms.

 Formulas in plain language